-All students are expected to adhere to APA Ethical principles, which can be found here.
+All students are expected to adhere to APA Ethical principles..

 Commission on Accreditation Information

 Our program is committed to the accreditation process and we fulfill our responsibilities to the APA Commission on Accreditation.
 For further information, students may contact:

 Office of Program Consultation and Accreditation American Psychological Association 750 First Street NE Washington, DC 20002-4242.